The average salary for a Clinical Informatics Manager is $94,206.

 The position of a clinical informatics manager is employed primarily by companies in the health care industry, such as hospitals and clinics.
 Most employers are searching for applicants who have a Bachelor's degree in a biomedical or other health-related field, though a Master's degree is more preferable.
 Most organizations require several years of experience, ranging from as little as two years of clinical experience to five years or more.
 Some companies also require several years of experience…Read more

-Clinical Informatics Manager Tasks
+Clinical Informatics Manager Job Listings

 What Are Popular Skills for Clinical Informatics Managers?

 Skills in Project Management, Electronic Medical Records (EMR), Nursing Informatics and Data Analysis are correlated to pay that is above average.
 Skills that pay less than market rate include Clinical Information Systems.